-In girls, the first pubertal milestone is typically breast development (thelarche), followed soon after by appearance of pubic hair (pubarche) and axillary hair and later by the first menstrual period (menarche), which traditionally occurs 2 to 3 yr after thelarche (see Figure: Puberty—when female sexual characteristics develop.).
+In girls, the first pubertal milestone is typically breast development (thelarche), followed soon after by appearance of pubic hair (pubarche) and axillary hair and later by the first menstrual period (menarche), which traditionally occurs 2 to 3 years after thelarche.

-In boys, the first pubertal milestone is typically testicular growth, followed by penile growth and appearance of pubic and axillary hair (see Figure: Puberty—when male sexual characteristics develop.).
+In boys, the first pubertal milestone is typically testicular growth, followed by penile growth and appearance of pubic and axillary hair.

 In both sexes, appearance of pubic and axillary hair is called adrenarche.
 Adrenarche may occur before gonadarche in about 10% of children (premature adrenarche).
 Although gonadarche and adrenarche may have overlapping signs, they are regulated independently.

-The definition of precocious puberty depends on reliable population standards for onset of puberty (ie, when pubertal milestones occur); because onset seems to be occurring earlier in the US, especially in females, these traditional standards are being reevaluated.
-Breast development is increasingly occurring at younger ages and this trend is mirroring the obesity epidemic, with a higher body mass index (> 85th percentile) associated with earlier thelarche.
+The definition of precocious puberty has traditionally been before age 8 in girls or age 9 in boys.
+However, the current definition depends on reliable population standards for onset of puberty (ie, when pubertal milestones occur); because onset is occurring earlier in the US, especially in females, these traditional standards are being reevaluated.
+Breast development is increasingly occurring at younger ages.
+This trend is mirroring the obesity epidemic, with a higher body mass index (> 85th percentile) associated with earlier thelarche.

-Almost 8 to 10% of white girls, 20 to 30% of black girls, and an intermediate percentage of Hispanic girls reach early puberty at age 8.
-The lower limit of normal puberty may be 7 yr for white girls and 6 yr for black girls.
-The mean age for early breast development is about 9.5 to 10 yr for white girls and 8.5 to 9 yr for black girls (range 8 to 13 yr).
-However, the age of menarche has not lowered as drastically, with a mean decrease of only 3 mo in the past 30 yr (mean age 11.5 yr in black girls and 12.5 yr in white girls).
-The mean age for pubic hair growth is 9 to 10.5 yr for both groups.
+Almost 8 to 10% of White girls, 20 to 30% of Black girls, and up to 20% of Hispanic girls reach puberty at age 8.
+The lower limit of normal puberty may be 7 years for White girls and 6 years for Black girls.
+The mean age for early breast development is about 9.5 to 10 years for White girls and 8.5 to 9 years for Black girls (range 8 to 13 years).
+The mean age for pubic hair growth is 9.5 years for Black girls and 10.5 years for White girls.
+However, the age of menarche has not lowered as drastically, with a mean decrease of only 3 months in the past 30 years (mean age 11.5 years in Black girls and 12.5 years in White girls).
 These findings imply that guidelines for evaluating disorders that cause precocious puberty can be interpreted more leniently if children are otherwise healthy and are projected to reach their full adult height potential.

 Precocious puberty can be divided into 2 types: